-Vegetation inventory - Cooperative River Basin Study - USFS, SCS

-Fairly intensive permanently located vegetation plots

-Measurements include:

-Vegetation Mapping - Susitna

-Qualitative vegetation cover estimates Some soils data

-Fertilizer trials

-Annual ryegrass was planted in factorial design using NPK treatments with 3 levels of each Responses measured included height, production, nutrient analysis and photos of individual plots.
-Baseline soil laboratory analyses were determined to the soil laboratory analyses.

-Vegetation cover by height class; density by size class; ages, heights, dbh's of shrubs, trees.
+Vegetation inventory - Cooperative River Basin Study - USFS, SCS Fairly intensive permanently located vegetation plots Measurements include: timber inventory ground cover % - below & above 4 1/2 ft. basal, moss, lichens, residue, bare ground, rock, water, total wildlife signs-hedging, browsing, number and type of trails, nesting trees wildlife habitat data - slope, aspect, vegetation structure tall shrub - productivity, available browse by species habitat - height, canopy, density by plant species range production - weights by plant species soils - SCS descriptions 1980 Vegetation Mapping - Susitna Qualitative vegetation cover estimates Some soils data Fertilizer trials 1980 Annual ryegrass was planted in factorial design using NPK treatments with 3 levels of each Responses measured included height, production, nutrient analysis and photos of individual plots.
+Baseline soil laboratory analyses were determ Downstream succession 1981 Vegetation cover by height class; density by size class; ages, heights, dbh's of shrubs, trees.
 Belt transects were used.
-Soil pits sampled by horizons or fluvial layers

-Helicopter transects

-Vegetation types at systematic points along transects

-Shrub cores collected in early-middle successional types along hydrology transects.

-Range ecology studies

-Detailed descriptions and data formats have been provided previously (December 14, 1982, to Steve Fancy, LGL)
+Soil pits sampled by horizons or fluvial layers 1981 Helicopter transects Vegetation types at systematic points along transects Downstream succession 1982 Shrub cores collected in early-middle successional types along hydrology transects.
+Range ecology studies 1982 Detailed description> and data formats have been provided previously (December 14, 1982, to Steve Fancy, LGL)

-- Page E-3-241: (iv) Effects of Altered Drainage: Please see our comments on Table E.3.82 regarding the likely overestimation of wetlands as described here. - Page E-3-241: (b) Filling and Operation: Please refer to our previous comments and study recommendations on the potential for soil/vegetation/reservoir interactions which result in increased mercury levels in fish (Section 3.3.1(b) and in Chapter 2, Section 4.1.1(e)[vii]). - [1.360] Page E-3-242: Filling and Operation: Paragraph 3: We find no delineation of the large landslide at RM 175 on Figure E.3.3. as referenced here. - Page E-3-242: (ii) Erosion and Deposition: This statement is inconsistent with the previous discussion of erosion, Section 3.3.2(a)(ii), the proceeding paragraph which assumes some soil losses following clearing [Section 3.3.2(b)(i)], the description of the large landslide at RM 175, and the steep area topography. - Page E-3-242: (iii) Effects of Regulated Flows: Frost build-up on vegetation adjacent to the reservoir could result in a significant changes in vegetation.
+- [7] 358] Page E-3-241: (iv) Effects of Altered Drainage: Please see our comments on Table E.3.82 regarding the likely overestimation of wetlands as described here. - Page E-3-241: (b) Filling and Operation: Please refer to our previous comments and study recommendations on the potential for soil/vegetation/reservoir interactions which result in increased mercury levels in fish (Section 3.3.1(b) and in Chapter 2, Section 4.1.1(e)[vii]). - [1.360] Page E-3-242: Filling and Operation: Paragraph 3: We find no delineation of the large landslide at RM 175 on Figure E.3.3. as referenced here. - .361] Page E-3-242: (ii) Erosion and Deposition: This statement is inconsistent with the previous discussion of erosion, Section 3.3.2(a)(ii), the proceeding paragraph which assumes some soil losses following clearing [Section 3.3.2(b)(i)], the description of the large landslide at RM 175, and the steep area topography. - Page E-3-242: (iii) Effects of Regulated Flows: Frost build-up on vegetation adjacent to the reservoir could result in a significant changes in vegetation.
 Wildlife would subsequently be affected, as we commented under Section 3.3.1(b)(iii).
-Please also see comments there regarding the need to quantify the range of areas which may become available for successional vegetation development. - Page E-3-243: (a) Construction: Additional impacts from access road construction and use include thawing of adjacent permafrost and associated drainage and vegetation changes. - 2.364] Page E-3-244: (b) Operation: Use and management of access routes in addition to those required for project construction will determine the magnitude of impacts to area fish, wildlife, and socioeconomics. - Page E-3-244: (a) Construction: Paragraph 1: In addition to the botanical impact analysis of individual transmission line segments described here and in Tables E.3.79, E.3.80 and E.3.86, we recommend a cumulative assessment of these impacts utilizing the same vegetation and wetlands classification systems for each segment.
+Please also see comments there regarding the need to quantify the range of areas which may become available for successional vegetation development. - [.363] Page E-3-243: (a) Construction: Additional impacts from access road construction and use include thawing of adjacent permafrost and associated drainage and vegetation changes. - .364] Page E-3-244: (b) Operation: Use and management of access routes in addition to those required for project construction will determine the magnitude of impacts to area fish, wildlife, and socioeconomics.

+Page E-3-244: (a) Construction: Paragraph 1: In addition to the botanical impact analysis of individual transmission line segments described here and in Tables E.3.79, E.3.80 and E.3.86, we recommend a cumulative assessment of these impacts utilizing the same vegetation and wetlands classification systems for each segment.
 Please refer to our previous comments that existing analyses cannot be compared (Section 3.2.2 [e]).